DashineePARMANUM/superstore-data-analysis/Superstore_Docs/Superstore_Report.md

 ---
 ## 1. Introduction
+Superstore is a multi-regional retailer selling office supplies, furniture, and technology products.
 This report analyzes sales data from a Superstore dataset to identify trends, top-performing products, customer segments, and geographic patterns.
 The purpose is to provide insights and recommendations for improving profitability and operational efficiency.